Pivot / Logistics / 2016-present

 The Blue Container

-A container is not only packaging.
+A container is not merely packaging.
 In logistics, it is a moving promise.
 It carries the customer's goods through spaces the customer usually cannot see: terminal stacks, vessel holds, customs procedures, weather events, port congestion, rail transfers, truck handoffs, and warehouse gates.

 That is why the blue container became a serious B2B recognition asset.
 Its job is not lifestyle expression.
 It signals that a hidden process has an accountable operator.
 For a customer, the mark on the box is attached to booking, paperwork, schedule expectation, shipment visibility, and recovery when something changes.